contextco/raggle/README.md

 SideKick 🥾 is open source LLM chat and AI search that runs over your team's data.

 - Connect your team's data sources, today supporting Google Docs and GMail with more available soon.
-- Perform semantic searches all your team's data and create generative AI summaries.
+- Perform RAG over all your team's data.
 - Integrate directly with frontier models over API and switch between them to get the best of each model's strengths

 ## Get Started